bernhardAxonIvy/doc/source/designer-guide/user-interface/user-dialogs/html-dialog-themes.rst

 Freya Themes
 ^^^^^^^^^^^^

-If you choose a **freya** theme, you do also need to import an additional layout stylesheet and script file.
+If you choose a **freya** theme, you also need to import an additional layout stylesheet and script file.

 You can fix the theme to a specific mode :code:`light` or :code:`dark`: